mozilla/gecko-dev/browser/components/urlbar/docs/dynamic-result-types.rst

 URL Navigation
 ~~~~~~~~~~~~~~

-If a result's payload includes a string ``url`` property and a boolean
-``shouldNavigate: true`` property, then picking the result will navigate to the
+If a result's payload includes a string ``url`` property, picking the result
-URL.
-The ``onLegacyEngagement`` method of the result's provider will still be called
+will navigate to the URL.
+The ``onEngagement`` method of the result's provider
-before navigation.
+will be called before navigation.

 Text Highlighting
 ~~~~~~~~~~~~~~~~~